camunda/camunda/docs/src/basics/json.md

   </tr>
 </table>

-A Null-Value can be used to check if a property is set (e.g. `$.owner == null`).
+A Null-Value can be used to check if a property is set (e.g., `$.owner == null`).
-If the property doesn't exist then the JSON Path evaluation fails.
+If the property doesn't exist, then the JSON Path evaluation fails.

 ### Comparison Operators